 Adopting a daily routine takes time, but it pays off immensely once you're deep into it.
 A way to start is using triggers.
 Chain new activities with the ones you're doing already:

-- i.e., every day after you brush your teeth, you can meditate for 10 minutes.
+- i.e., every day after you brush your teeth, meditate for 10 minutes.

 Chaining activities will help you to include them in your daily routine.

 Most of the time, our day is full of 'critical' tasks that need to you need that day.
 While we must do them, if you're not ready to take that load, it's better to reschedule them.

 Knowing how much you can do in a day is measurable, and it can help you organize your day around that limit.
 To measure it, recollect your activity from past weeks, and point how productive you were.